-Collaborations and Project Leverage Examples
+Project Leverage Examples

-The Canadian Wildlife Service - Ontario Region continues to be involved with research on the factors relating to the presence of Nitellopsis obtusa in the Great Lakes coastal wetlands.
-In addition, the CWS continues to study the range of natural variability in coastal wetland Indices of Biotic Integrity values.
+The Canadian Wildlife Service - Ontario Region continues to study the range of natural variability in coastal wetland Indices of Biotic Integrity values.
 This information will allow agencies to assess the precision of the index and ultimately determine the minimum change in an index score that represents a measurable change in biotic metrics or chemical parameters.
 This type of information is of special value to resource management agencies and partners who require guidance in interpreting trends in the scores of biotic indices through time, especially the differences observed before and after undertaking restoration projects.
 The CWM project has allowed CWS staff to collect information at additional sites to supplement its current study.